 Wine aficionados, listen up – this one’s for you.
 This is for a do-it-yourself wine rack tower.
 Now you can finally store your wine collection in a safe and convenient way.
 And because it’s DIY, you get to customize it according to your needs and wants.

 Wine racks ensure that you have a nice bottle of wine for celebrations – or for ordinary days.
-These racks can also be a decorative piece at home.
+These racks can also be decorative pieces at home.

-The key is in making the right choice when it comes to material.
+The key is to make the right choice when it comes to material.
 If not, you’ll end up with a rotting wine rack sooner than you expected.
 The most common ones are redwood, mahogany, and oak.
-Experts believe that some wood emit certain odors that can harm wine.
+Experts believe that some wood emits certain odors that can harm the wine.